We rated traditional and word-of-mouth immunity boosters, just in time for peak cold and flu season. Here's what works and what's just hype.

-We hear a lot of conflicting information around cold and flu season.
+We hear a lot of conflicting information around cold and flu season and how to avoid getting sick.
 One second, vitamin C is the best way to fight germs.
 The next, it's no better than poison.
-(Flu, Cold, or Winter Allergies: What's Taking You Down?)
+(Related: Is It the Flu, a Cold, or Winter Allergies?)

 Adding to the confusion: Everyone's family has a different old wives' tale that's been passed on from generation to generation—putting Vicks Vaporub on your feet before bed, eating cloves of raw garlic, dipping your hair in kerosene (okay, we stole that last one from A Tree Grows in Brooklyn).